 Our elderly loved ones rely on nursing homes to provide consistent medical care when they are no longer able to care for themselves.
 Nursing homes should provide nurturing, safe environments for our aging relatives.
 Unfortunately, some people take advantage of nursing home residents, preying upon them due to their infirmities as easy targets.

 When a nursing home fails to perform proper background checks on employees or provide adequate training, it may absorb liability in the event a resident suffers abuse.

 Nursing home abuse can include physical as well as verbal or sexual abuse.
-The Houston nursing home abuse attorneys at Attorney Brian White & Associates has a strong track record of success in various types of personal injury cases.
+The Houston nursing home abuse attorneys at Attorney Brian White & Associates, PC has a strong track record of success in various types of personal injury cases.
 Houston residents should learn how to spot nursing home abuse and contact our attorneys if they think loved ones have suffered any kind of abuse in a nursing home.

 Types of Nursing Home Abuse

 Nursing home abuse can take many forms, and it’s vital to know how to identify and stop it.
 These types of injuries include: